Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Discussion about real-world applications

-In \cite{yuan2023peer}, the authors proposed a novel peer-to-peer federated learning framework, FedPC, to address the resource constraints and privacy protection issues in driver behavior recognition tasks for the internet of vehicles.
-From the perspective of computational budget, FedPC employs a continual learning paradigm to propagate knowledge directly among clients, avoiding the computational overhead caused by central server aggregation.
+In \cite{yuan2023peer}, the authors proposed a novel peer-to-peer federated learning framework to address the resource constraints and privacy protection issues in driver behavior recognition tasks for the internet of vehicles.
+From the perspective of computational budget, the method employs a continual learning paradigm to propagate knowledge directly among clients, avoiding the computational overhead caused by central server aggregation.
 Specifically, when a new task arrives, each client first receives the model parameters from the previous client as initialization and then fine-tunes the model on its local data.
-To balance personalization and generalization, FedPC introduces a loss function that consists of two parts: a negative log-likelihood loss \(\mathcal{L}_{null}\) and a proximal term \(\mathcal{L}_p\).
-For a model \(w_k\) of a client \(k\), the overall loss function is defined as:
+To balance personalization and generalization, it introduces a loss function that consists of two parts: a negative log-likelihood loss and a proximal term.

-where \(\mu\) is the proximal term penalty factor.
-The proximal term penalizes the distance between the current client model and the previous client model, thus helping to remember the previous knowledge while avoiding under-fitting or overfitting the new datasets. \(\mathcal{L}_{null}\) is used to calculate the difference between the true and predicted values.

 Moreover, the authors adopt an iteration-based learning rate decay strategy to accelerate convergence and prevent catastrophic forgetting.
-In terms of communication, FedPC utilizes a gossip protocol to randomly propagate models among clients, overcoming the high dynamic nature and distance limitations of vehicle connections.
+In terms of communication, the method utilizes a gossip protocol to randomly propagate models among clients, overcoming the highly dynamic nature and distance limitations of vehicle connections.
 Experiments on two real-world driver behavior recognition datasets (StateFarm \cite{statefarm} and AICity \cite{wang20248th}) demonstrate that FedPC is highly competitive compared to traditional FL in terms of performance, knowledge dissemination rate, and compatibility with new clients.